orenazad/Render-Tracker/README.md

 ### **What is Firebase?**
 Firebase is part of Google's cloud development kit.
 It provides cloud-related tools in the development of iOS, Android, and web apps.
 I previously mentioned that a CEP Panel was basically a little browser running in After Effects- this means we can use Firebase's web app tools for our extension!

 Because Firebase is an extremely prevalent and popular platform with [great documentation](https://firebase.google.com/docs), I'll only be covering topics that are particularly relevant to Render Tracker.
-I invite you to take a look through the repository [particularly the cloud functions and extension file LINK NEEDED](LINK) if you would like to see the rest of Firebase in action.
+I invite you to take a look through this repository, [particularly the cloud functions](https://github.com/orenazad/Render-Tracker/blob/main/Cloud-Functions/index.js) and the CEP panel's [main.js]([LINK](https://github.com/orenazad/Render-Tracker/blob/main/CEP-Panel/js/main.js)) if you would like to see the rest of the Firebase code in action.

 ### **Realtime Database**